-Contractor shall ensure staffing levels and qualifications are appropriate to meet the needs of the participants.
+Staffing levels and qualifications shall be appropriate to meet the needs of the participants.

-- Staffing levels must meet current requirements of the State of California, Department of Health Care Services.
-Program staff delivering treatment services must meet the current DHCS licensing and/or certification requirements. - 2) Contractor shall manage staff/volunteers/interns and provide management systems and have a written Personnel Policy and Procedures Manual and written Perinatal Treatment methodology and modality protocols, policies and procedures that are provided/made available to all staff/volunteers and interns working with the program.
+- a) Staffing levels must meet current requirements of the State of California, Department of Health Care Services.
+Program staff delivering treatment services must meet the current DHCS certification requirements. - b) Contractor shall Administer staff/volunteers/interns and provide management systems and have a written Personnel Policy and Procedures Manual and written Perinatal Treatment methodology and modality protocols, policies and procedures that are provided/made available to all staff/volunteers and interns working with the program.